Do you want to start an auto repair shop business?

 Running an auto repair shop requires a relatively smaller team.
 Still, you need to have a proper management plan.
 Because, without strict supervision, your workers may do some negligence during repair work – resulting in losing your customer’s trust.

-The best way to ensure efficient management is to create a comprehensive business plan for start up auto repair shop.
+The best way to ensure efficient management is to create a comprehensive business plan for auto repair shop.
 In which you’ll list all the details of how to start a auto repair shop and how to manage it successfully.

 2.3 Customers of auto repair shop

 Before exploring how to open up a auto repair shop you should think of who’ll be your customers.
 As that will enable you to do the relevant preparations.

 Auto Fix & Services identified its customers as the following groups: